 3. Since you will begin the conversation by asking them questions to gather their assumptions, it allows them to speak and be heard without feeling like they are being attacked.
 Stay calm and listen.
 If they were wrong and are trying to dodge the issue, their answers will out them.
 If you had misunderstood the situation, you’ll hear their answers and realize your assumptions about the situation was wrong.

+4. When you have the clarification conversation, do not let the conversation drift off topic and get to your solutions.
 Write down the things that need to be covered and the clear solutions or outcomes.
 I remember having to deal with a band member who had gone to a topless bar.
 I had the solutions written down so I wouldn’t get to the quick.
 If he was repentant, I would ask him to tell his wife, apologize to his fellow bandmates, take a six month band hiatus and then we would talk about his returning to the band.
 Tough, I know, but redemptive.
 If he was not repentant, I was going to permanently dismiss him from the band.
 I wrote it down so I wouldn’t forget or “go soft” even if he repented and say, “Its okay, just don’t do it again.”
 He needed the grace and time to deal with the issues at hand.